wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-1.md

 ![image](https://github.com/user-attachments/assets/b5665fc9-58b9-4c43-acb2-0072691cd917)

-Lets start with the first packet `text/html`.
-As we are using a secure VM, I will be opening this in notepad++.
-There will be no execution of any files, this project is purely for analysis and self-development.

-In notepad++, I then ran an initial analysis of this file.
-Searching via keyword searches such as `script`, `iframe`, `a href`, etc. `Script`, actually returned 14 matches in the file.
+Starting with the first packet (text/html), I opened the file in `notepad++` within a secure analysis VM.
+This ensures no execution occurs — the project is strictly static analysis and self-development.
+I then ran an initial analysis of this file, searching via keyword searches such as `script`, `iframe`, `a href`, etc. `Script`, actually returned 14 matches in the file.

 <img width="1434" alt="image" src="https://github.com/user-attachments/assets/7147702e-d5ab-4f3c-b612-be683c4ac052" />